thape-cn/oauth2id/README.md

 Notice replace oauth2id with your new site name, notice you can get public key from [/oauth/discovery/keys](https://oauth2id.dev/oauth/discovery/keys) as well.

+Also make sure the scope setting at least contain `openid` as it's the spec requirement.
+(Oauth2 can leave scope blank.)

 ## SAML 2.0